Pliocene: Mammals

+In Africa, climatic variability played little role in mammalian extinction and speciation rates.
 Africa was dominated by hoofed animals, and primates continued their evolution, with australopithecines (some of the first hominins) and baboon-like monkeys such as the Dinopithecus appearing in the late Pliocene.
 Rodents were successful, and elephant populations increased.
 Cows and antelopes continued diversification and overtook pigs in numbers of species.
 Early giraffes appeared.
 Horses and modern rhinos came onto the scene.
 Bears, dogs and weasels (originally from North America) joined cats, hyenas and civets as the African predators, forcing hyenas to adapt as specialized scavengers.
 Most mustelids in Africa declined as a result of increased competition from the new predators, although Enhydriodon omoensis remained an unusually successful terrestrial predator.

 South America was invaded by North American species for the first time since the Cretaceous, with North American rodents and primates mixing with southern forms.
 Litopterns and the notoungulates, South American natives, were mostly wiped out, except for the macrauchenids and toxodonts, which managed to survive.
 Small weasel-like carnivorous mustelids, coatis and short-faced bears migrated from the north.
 Grazing glyptodonts, browsing giant ground sloths and smaller caviomorph rodents, pampatheres, and armadillos did the opposite, migrating to the north and thriving there.

 The marsupials remained the dominant Australian mammals, with herbivore forms including wombats and kangaroos, and the huge Diprotodon.
 Carnivorous marsupials continued hunting in the Pliocene, including dasyurids, the dog-like thylacine and cat-like Thylacoleo.
 The first rodents arrived in Australia.
 The modern platypus, a monotreme, appeared.

 Birds

+At either the boundary between the Zanclean and Piacenzian or the end of the Pliocene, a massive avifaunal turnover took place in Central Asia.
 The predatory South American phorusrhacids were rare in this time; among the last was Titanis, a large phorusrhacid that migrated to North America and rivaled mammals as top predator.
 Other birds probably evolved at this time, some modern (such as the genera Cygnus, Bubo, Struthio and Corvus), some now extinct.